AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/blueprints/blueprints-overview.md

 * Setup features: Includes one or more elements that are configured in the Setup area of Workfront, such as layout templates.
 -->

-Para revisar os blueprints atuais, consulte [Lista de blueprints disponíveis](/help/quicksilver/administration-and-setup/blueprints/list-of-available-blueprints.md).
+Para examinar os blueprints atuais, consulte [Lista de blueprints disponíveis](/help/quicksilver/administration-and-setup/blueprints/list-of-available-blueprints.md).

 ### Exibir detalhes